-(d) For the City of Berkeley as an employer, this chapter shall become operative with respect to non-represented employees one year after the effective date of the ordinance.
-Subject to a waiver under Section 13.102.040, with respect to employees subject to a collective bargaining agreement, this chapter shall become operative upon the commencement of a bona fide successor collective bargaining agreement or one year after the effective date of the ordinance, whichever is earlier.
+(d) This chapter shall become operative with respect to employees not subject to a collective bargaining agreement, including employees working for the City of Berkeley and all other employers, one year after the effective date of the ordinance.
+Unless waived pursuant to Section 13.102.040, with respect to employees subject to a collective bargaining agreement, this chapter shall become operative upon the commencement of a bona fide second or successor collective bargaining agreement or one year after the effective date of the ordinance, whichever is earlier.